Claire-Fisher/rock-paper-scissors-ms2/README.md

 # Planning and Development
 ### Target Audiences
+- Users of all age groups.
-- Users who are looking to waste some time on a simple game.
+- Users who are looking to spend some time on a simple game.
 - Users who want a game for a couple of seconds, to a couple of minutes, and beyond.
 - Users who want a clear and easy-to-use game with simple, familiar rules.
 - Users who want entertaining while waiting for something (commuters, patients in a waiting room etc).